Multicultural Awareness (3 credits)

 - Integrate university scholarship and experiential field investigations.

 - Respect and value the wisdom and experience of students’ biographies as a resource and text.

 The requirement may be fulfilled by taking courses approved by the Agriculture Curriculum and Student Relations Committee.
 The courses meeting this requirement are identified in the Ag Core course listing which is available in three formats:

 Most often, students meet the multicultural awareness requirement by wisely selecting a communications, humanities, or social science selective, or another course applying toward the major.

 Alternatively, students may complete an approved non-credit multicultural awareness work experience (AGR 49600) of a minimum of 4-weeks duration in lieu of 3 credits of a multicultural awareness selective.
-The Assistant Dean for diversity will be the instructor of record for AGR 49600.
+The Associate Dean for diversity will be the instructor of record for AGR 49600.
 Course proposals that address the learning objectives of the experience and define how the culture in which the immersion will take place is different from their native culture will be evaluated for approval by the Assistant Dean for diversity.
 Approval is required as a condition for registration.